elredl/flap.ai/README.md

 Authors // Justin Marlor, Sean Hislar, Leo Rodolico

-This rep is dedicated to the creation of a Flappy Bird reinforcement learning model.
+This repo is dedicated to the creation of a Flappy Bird reinforcement learning model.